Morriar/nit/lib/geometry/README.docdown.md

 [[uml: geometry | format: svg, mentities: geometry::geometry;geometry::angles;geometry::points_and_lines;geometry::boxes;geometry::quadtree;geometry::polygon]]

-The very basics of geometry needs, for two and three-dimensional space.
+The very basics of [[geometry]] needs, for two and three-dimensional space.

 ## Boxes and detection collision

-Boxes module introduces Bounding boxes for Points and Lines and services to detect collision or inclusion between boxes.
+[[geometry::Box | text: Boxes]] module introduces Bounding [[geometry::boxes]] for Points and Lines and services to detect collision or inclusion between boxes.
 It means a simple and fast way to test collision but not really accurate since it uses bounding boxes.

 ### [[sign: geometry::Box]]